aavegotchi/aavegotchi-wiki/posts/en/traits.md

 Typically, longer ownership equals higher kinship, but neglecting your Aavegotchi for long periods of time will lower its kinship level.
 Aavegotchis aren’t just vessels to store your crypto bags.
 They’re living, breathing ghosts, and they need your affection!

 A maximum of 1 Kinship point is accrued for every 12 hour period in which you interact with your Aavegotchi.
 Conversely, there will be a -1 Kinship point penalty if your Aavegotchi is left unengaged for 24 hours.

+Kinship exists as an internal balance on the Aavegotchi smart contract.

 Potions could also be used to improve kinship scores.
 However, they are limited edition consumables and may not always be available in the Aavegotchi store.
 More details on potions will be available soon.